SF-WDI-LABS/trees/README.md

 <!-- framing the "why" in big-picture/real world examples -->
 *This workshop is important because:*

-Trees are a common way of structuring data - they can represent sets of information that are hierarchical in nature.
+Trees are a common way of structuring data.
+They can represent sets of information that are hierarchical in nature, like a file system with directories inside directories.
+Specialized trees are also used for database indexing (btrees) and spell checking (tries), among many other uses.
 They are also easy to work with visually, which makes them a common whiteboarding topic.

 ### What are the objectives?
 <!-- specific/measurable goal for students to achieve -->